-This quantity gives exactly the improvement (given by $\Delta < 0$) on the cost $\left\langle C \right\rangle$ created by the coevolution, as can be seen on Fig. \ref{fig_ps}(b).
-The average degree as a great impact on this gain: at $L=6$ it goes from destroying at $\mu = 6$ to improving the performance at $\mu = 12$.
+This quantity gives the improvement ($\Delta < 0$) on the cost $\left\langle C \right\rangle$ created by the coevolution, as can be seen on Fig. \ref{fig_ps}(b).
+The average degree has a great impact on this gain: at $L=6$ it goes from destroying it at $\mu = 6$ to improving the performance at $\mu = 12$.
 This result shows the tunable coevolution described here is a real tool to increase perfomance on the NK model.